-We see a lot of great websites experience declining traffic stats.
-It’s perplexing — and, quite bothersome.
+We see a lot of great brands experience declining website traffic stats.
+It’s perplexing — and can really impact your sales and revenue.
 For some, the problem starts gradually and gets worse steadily.
-Others are perfectly fine one day; but, disaster seems to hit the next.
+Others are perfectly fine one day; but disaster seems to hit the next.

-It’s essential to get to the root of your problem and determine the underlying cause of your loss of traffic.
-After all, without traffic to your site, how can you do business with the world?
-Right?
+It’s essential to get to the root of your problem and determine the underlying cause of your loss of website traffic.
+After all, without traffic to your site, how can you do business with the world, right?
 But, it can be a difficult problem to diagnose.
 Several issues could be at play, or your website may just be outdated.

 Here are some of the most common reasons your website is losing traffic:

-If your site isn’t attracting traffic, in the first place, you’re going to feel like it’s losing traffic once the initial “new” wears off.
-Common reasons for lack of traffic include:
+If your site isn’t attracting traffic, in the first place you’re going to feel like it’s losing traffic once the initial “new” wears off.
+Common reasons for lack of website traffic include:

-2. You’re the victim of a Penguin or Panda Google algorithm change.
+2. You’re the victim of a Google algorithm change

 Additionally, if your content is stagnant, people will not return to your site for more visits.
-Updating your website with relevant content that is useful to her reader will increase interest.
+Updating your website with relevant content that is useful to the reader will increase interest.
 Writing regular blogs and changing up offerings can have a significant impact on your website traffic.
-And, keep in mind, that as you create new, fresh content for your site, you are also gaining opportunities to include keywords that will help drive up your SEO rankings.
+And keep in mind that as you create new, fresh content for your site, you are also gaining opportunities to include keywords that will help drive up your SEO rankings.

 It’s always best to have a content marketing plan to keep you on track and ensure you consistently create great content that’s relevant or useful to your target audience.